Meiron: 1948 War and aftermath

 Meiron's villagers were driven out in two waves: one shortly after the capture of Safad by Haganah on 10–11 May 1948, and the other at the end of October 1948, after Meiron itself was occupied.
 According to Nafez Nazzal, three Israeli planes bombed Meiron, together with the villages of Tarshiha, Safsaf and Jish during Operation Hiram on October 28, and many villagers were killed.
 One Israeli account states that there were 80 dead left after the defenders had withdrawn.

 State of Israel

-The Israeli moshav of Meron, established in 1949, now sits on the lands of the former Palestinian village.

-Excavations were carried out in ancient Meiron in 1971–72, 1974–75, and 1977 by Eric M. and Carol L. Meyers.
+Ancient Meiron was excavated in the 1970s by the American couple, Eric M. and Carol L. Meyers.

-Jewish pilgrimages to Meiron continue to be held annually on Lag BaOmer, which falls between Passover and Shavuot, at which time hundreds of thousands of Jews gather at the tomb of Simeon bar Yochai to partake in days of festivities, that include the lighting of bonfires at night.
+Jewish pilgrimages to Meron continue to be held annually on Lag BaOmer, which falls between Passover and Shavuot, at which time hundreds of thousands of Jews gather at the tomb of Shimon bar Yochai to partake in days of festivities, that include the lighting of bonfires at night.

+Jewish religious significance

+It seems that Meron was first regarded as sacred at a time when traditions associated it with the grave of Joshua Bin Nun.

+What is sure is that Galilean Jewish tradition sees Meron as the burial place of major Jewish sages of the Tanna'im and Amora'im generations, primarily Hillel the Elder, Yohanan ha-Sandlar and Rabbi Shim'on bar Yochai.
+Their alleged sacred powers made Meron into a central pilgrimage site for religious Jews who are still visiting the tombs of the tzadikim.
+For the last thousand years, starting in the Middle Ages, Jewish pilgrims have written about their experiences regarding Meron.